roberth/nix/doc/libfetchers-typing-plan.md

 2. **Heavy mutation** - Input objects are mutated during locking/fetching
 3. **Unclear state transitions** - No clear distinction between unlocked, locked, and final inputs

-This document proposes an incremental refactoring plan to introduce static types while maintaining backward compatibility and keeping tests passing at each step.
+This document proposes an incremental refactoring plan to introduce static types throughout libfetchers, relegating the dynamically typed `Input` (with `Attrs`) to the outer API boundary completely.
+The goal is compile-time verified types for all internal operations, with backward compatibility maintained at the edges.

 ## Current Architecture Problems